Automated tuning for the parameters of linear solvers: Methodological studies

 \subsection{Neural network training}

-The methodological studies begin with investigating the aspects of neural network training.
+The methodological studies investigate in detail the aspects of neural network training.
 This section analyzes the influence of the control parameters when training the NN and estimates the accuracy of NN predictions.